yussufm123/Applied_Data_Science_Lab/README.md

 This project analyzes air quality in Dar es Salaam using time series techniques.
 It involves querying and extracting data from MongoDB, data preprocessing, EDA,  autoregression (AR) models , forecasting, and evaluation of pollutants like PM2.5.

-Tools: MongoDB, Pandas, Matplotlib, Seaborn, scikit-learn, statsmodels.
+Tools & techniques: MongoDB, Pandas, Matplotlib, Seaborn, scikit-learn, statsmodels, walk-forward validation.

 **Project 4: Earthquake damage in Nepal**